 EUDR: Donau Soja supports members and partners in implementation

-From 30 December 2025, first operators and traders of the commodities soya, palm oil, rubber, cocoa, coffee, timber products and cattle on the EU market must demonstrate through a defined due diligence process that their goods were produced deforestation-free (cut-off date 2020) and in accordance with national laws in the country of cultivation, and confirm this via a due diligence statement (DDS).
+Operators and traders placing the commodities soya, palm oil, rubber, cocoa, coffee, timber products and cattle on the EU market for the first time must demonstrate through a defined due diligence process that their goods were produced deforestation-free (cut-off date 2020) and in accordance with national laws in the country of cultivation, and confirm this via a due diligence statement (DDS).
 The goods must be traceable back to the field, including geolocation data.
-Traceability along the supply chain to the field is considered necessary to prove that the soya does not come from recently deforested areas.
+Only the first downstream operator must collect and retain the corresponding reference numbers from the primary operator but not check or verify the information.
+After the first downstream operator, the due diligence stops.

 As a member of the EUDR Expert Group, Donau Soja has the opportunity to discuss open questions directly with the European Commission and to inform our partners first, to be as well-prepared as possible.